 7. Professional Networking/Social Connections

-How active are you in professional social media platforms like LinkedIn?
+How active are you on professional social media platforms like LinkedIn?
 It is a must to be socially active on these platforms.
-You can follow people whom you like in the industry, find inspirers in your area of the profession, finding your friends using mobile contacts, and much more.
+You can follow people whom you like in the industry, find inspirers in your area of the profession, find your friends using mobile contacts, and much more.
 These platforms help you build connections.
 These days, recruiters and HR people are checking profiles on LinkedIn.
 You can increase your chances of being hired.
 Get recommended by colleagues and friends, add your professional certificates and achievements and keep the profile updated always.

 Writing blogs is one of the ways to share your learnings with others.
 Start writing your learnings, opinions, stories, and experiences in the form of blogs.
 Get constant feedback from people who can read and provide feedback.
 Blogs are like online journals.
 Learn more and write more.